paulasosa/frontend-developer/reto100/readme.md

 Day 3.
 - Today I start with the navegation inside the page.

+Day 4.
+- I start to think about the content or info we going to have on the page.
+So I research and look another's blogs for ideas about the design, in this moment I have to be honest, I am not a designer, so I have to look for something beautiful and test if I liked.

 If you are here, please come one and see my portfolio!

 Good day!